 Students and progressive teachers, empowered by technology, are turning established models of learning and education on their heads.

 Download the report

 How ICT is changing the classroom

-As we journey toward the Networked Society, ICT is unlocking the full potential of learning and education by redefining existing classroom models.
+As we journey toward a networked society, ICT is unlocking the full potential of learning and education by redefining existing classroom models.

 Download the infographic